Comprehensive Salary Management in Enterprises: 2026 Guide

 - Social bodies: URSSAF, pension funds (AGIRC-ARRCO), insurance and mutual organisations

-- Employee: final recipient of the payslip and associated rights
+- The employee: final recipient of the payslip and associated rights

 ---

-Since its general implementation in 2017, the DSN is the single channel for transmitting payroll data to social bodies.
-In 2026, it remains mandatory for all businesses, regardless of size.
+Since its generalisation in 2017, the DSN is the single channel for transmitting payroll data to social bodies.
+In 2026, it remains mandatory for all enterprises, regardless of size.
 It must be transmitted each month within the following timeframes:

-- Before the 5th of the month for businesses with 50 or more employees
+- Before the 5th of the month for enterprises with 50 employees or more

-- Before the 15th of the month for businesses with fewer than 50 employees
+- Before the 15th of the month for enterprises with fewer than 50 employees

-Any delay or anomaly in the DSN exposes the business to URSSAF penalties.
-The overall rate of employer social contributions in France is around 42 to 47% of gross salary, depending on the salary level and sector agreements, representing a considerable financial issue.
+Any delay or anomaly in the DSN exposes the enterprise to URSSAF penalties.
+The overall rate of employer social contributions in France stands around 42 to 47% of gross salary depending on the remuneration level and sectoral agreements, which represents a considerable financial issue.

 The dematerialised payslip

-Since the Labour Law of 8 August 2016 (the El Khomri Law, codified in article L3243-2 of the Labour Code), the employer can provide the payslip in electronic form without having to obtain prior employee consent, unless the employee expressly objects.
-By 2026, almost all large businesses and a majority of SMEs have adopted dematerialisation.
+Since the Labour Reform Act of 8 August 2016 (known as the El Khomri law, codified in article L3243-2 of the Labour Code), the employer can deliver the payslip in electronic form without having to obtain prior agreement from the employee, except where the employee expressly objects.
+In 2026, virtually all large enterprises and a majority of SMEs have adopted dematerialisation.

-- Permanent employee access to their payslip for at least 50 years (or until age 75)
+- Permanent access by the employee to their payslip for at least 50 years (or until age 75)

 - Data integrity and confidentiality

-- The ability for the employee to opt out of dematerialisation at any time
+- The possibility for the employee to object at any time to dematerialisation

-Most compliant solutions use a certified digital safe (NF Z42-020 standard or equivalent European standard), coupled with electronic signature that guarantees the authenticity of documents produced.
+Most compliant solutions pass through a certified digital safe (NF Z42-020 standard or European equivalent), coupled with electronic signature for HR which guarantees the authenticity of documents produced.

-Since 1 January 2019, the employer is a collector of source deduction (PAS) on behalf of the tax authorities.
+Since 1 January 2019, the employer is the collector of source tax deduction (PAS) on behalf of the tax administration.
 It must:

 - Apply the deduction rate transmitted by the DGFiP via the TOPAS service (or the default neutral rate in the absence of a personalised rate)

-- Reverse the collected amounts monthly to the DGFiP
+- Reverse monthly amounts collected to the DGFiP

 - Declare these amounts in the DSN

-In case of error in applying the rate or late payment, increases of 5% are applied, which can be raised to 40% in case of deliberate breach.
+In case of error in applying the rate or delay in payment, increases of 5% apply, which may be raised to 40% in case of deliberate failure.

 ---